 Here's something you may not know — black pepper comes from peppercorns (well, kinda; read more about that here) and peppercorns are actually classified as being a fruit!
 The vine that it comes from is called a Piperaceae and the health benefits of peppercorns consist of potent antioxidant and anti-inflammatory properties, being a brain booster, regulating your blood sugar levels, providing pain relief, and promoting good gut health.
 Anyway, because peppercorns are prepared differently than black pepper is, they tend to have a fruitier taste to them.

 What Dishes to Put Peppercorns In: salad dressings, fish and chicken dishes, soups and omelets

 Sage is a plant that thrives in the Mediterranean region as well.
 It comes from the Latin word Salvere which means "to save".
-When it comes to how it tastes, it's got hints of lemon, mint and pepper to it.
-When it comes to why it's good for you, sage is bomb because it's a pretty good source of Vitamin K and antioxidants, it can help to lower your blood sugar levels, it can improve your memory and even combats aging.
+When it comes to how it tastes, it's got hints of lemon, mint, and pepper to it.
+When it comes to why it's good for you, sage is bomb because it's a pretty good source of Vitamin K and antioxidants, it can help to lower your blood sugar levels, can improve your memory, and even combats aging.

 9. Vanilla Beans

 If you've ever wondered where vanilla, as we know it, comes from, it's removed from pods of certain orchids, commonly the Vanilla planifolia.
 Something that makes it so beneficial, health-wise, is vanilla contains a plant compound called vanillin that is high in antioxidants and has anti-inflammatory properties too.
 Since this compound also helps to boost brain power, curb your appetite for sugar (check out "Ever Wonder If You've Got A Low-Key Sugar Addiction?") and lower your cholesterol levels, you shouldn't feel the least bit guilty about consuming it.